yabinmeng/pulsar-rt-ml-processing/cep/java/flink-pulsar/README.md

                 ));
 ```

 The `data aggregation` processing is a bit complicated and there is no built-in aggregation function to use.
-We need to create a custom window aggregation funciton which needs to implement the interface of [AggregateFunction](https://nightlies.apache.org/flink/flink-docs-release-1.17/api/java/org/apache/flink/api/common/functions/AggregateFunction.html).
+We need to create a custom window aggregation function which needs to implement the interface of [AggregateFunction](https://nightlies.apache.org/flink/flink-docs-release-1.17/api/java/org/apache/flink/api/common/functions/AggregateFunction.html).
 In this demo, the class `EShopLastNAggregator` is created for this purpose.
 The high level structure of this function is as below.
 For more details, please check the [source code](./src/main/java/com/example/realtimeml/EShopFlinkProcessor.java).

 ```
  private static class EShopLastNAggregator